I am considering finding an elder care center for a loved one with Alzheimer's. What should I look for when considering

 Entrusting your loved one to someone else's care can be difficult.
 When you're choosing a center, here are some suggestions to consider to ensure that your loved one will get quality care:

 - Ask for references.
 Ask other caregivers about their experiences.
 Ask your physician for recommendations of providers that other patients have endorsed.
-Ask for references and talk to a few people who have used the provider.
+Ask for references and talk to a few people who have experience with the provider.

 - Do some research.
-Ask the AAA representative or a local senior center whether they have any specific information on the facility you're considering.
+Ask the AAA representative or staff members at a local senior center whether they have any specific information on the facility you're considering.

-- Ask questions.
+- Visit and ask questions.
 On a first visit to a potential facility, walk through and ask several questions, including questions about available services, the center's certification and licenses, and staff training.
-The National Adult Day Services Association has a site-visit question checklist you can print and take with you.
+The National Adult Day Services Association has a site-visit checklist you can print and take with you.

 - Try it out.
 When you think you have decided on a center, try it out.
 Be aware that it may take some time for your loved one to feel comfortable in the new surroundings.